-A part of the Molecular, Cell, and Developmental Biology Department (MCDB) at UCLA and the Institute for Quantitative and Computational Biosciences (QCBio), we study the mechanisms that shape the earliest neuronal circuits to form during development.
+A part of the Molecular, Cell, and Developmental Biology Department (MCDB) at UCLA and the Institute for Quantitative and Computational Biosciences (QCBio), we apply advanced imaging and computational approaches to understanding organismal development.

 We are exploring these questions using the embryo of the nematode Caenorhabditis elegans as a model.
 With a combination of methods drawn from classical genetics, the state-of-the-art in quantitative imaging, and new approaches to manipulating single cells in vivo, we are mapping the emergence of functional circuitry in the embryo.
 While cell adhesion molecules and morphogen gradients may teach us how to ‘wire’ a brain, we are working to understand how to ‘boot’ one up.

 Temporal Patterns and the Regulation of Cell Fate